 Uploading the firmware

-As we are using ESP8266 and ESP32 micro controllers, you need to add the following Board Manager URLs to the Arduino IDE (Menu File / Preferences, Additional Board Manager URL):
+As we are using the ESP8266 platform for the MLC and MTC4PF, you need to add the following Board Manager URL to the Arduino IDE (Menu File / Preferences, Additional Board Manager URL):

 - ESP 8266

 - Attention: the firmware will presently not work correctly with board manager 3.0.0 and above.

 In case you want to try the MTC4PU, your platform will be the ESP32.
 In this case, you need to add the following Board Manager URL: